smilgies/scilab/classifyGIXS/0-classify-README.md

 "Indexing 2D Powders and Lagrange-Gauss Reduction", Crystals 2026, 16, 43; https://doi.org/10.3390/cryst16010043.

-This appoach is further refined in a two-part paper for triclinic and monoclinic structures, the first part has been submitted as a preprint on ChemRxiv:
+This approach was further refined in a two-part paper for triclinic and monoclinic structures.
+The first part has been published in MDPI journal Crystals:

-"Classification of 2D-GIWAXS Images of Highly Textured Molecular Thin Films towards Indexation: Triclinic Lattices"; https://chemrxiv.org/doi/abs/10.26434/chemrxiv.15007187/v1
+"Classification of 2D-GIWAXS Images of Highly Textured Molecular Thin Films towards Indexation: Triclinic Lattices", Crystals 2026, 16, 584;   https://doi.org/10.3390/cryst16090584

 Here the methodology introduced in the first paper is further developed and special cases are included.
 In a second part it is shown how standard crystallographic procedures can be used to bring the unit cell into its normalized form and possibly apply further reduction to obtain a unique descriptor of the found polymorph.
 As an application this approach is demonstrated on a sample data set in detail.

 Recommendation: Use scripts in order, as implied by the filename, i.e. start with 1-classify-tri to find the inplane lattice, then refine the lattice with 2-refine-qpar etc. A sample data set is provided and processed, if scripts are run in the original form.
 Then you can replace the input data with your own.
+In addition the original GISAXS image used in this study is provided.
+The matrix format (extension mtx) is specific to the indexGIXS program.
+This format is used for the merged original data files, in order to fill in the blind strip between active panels in the Pilatus 200k detector.

-It is very useful to combine the scripts with software for viewing of data and calculated spot positions which is also found in this repository:
+in general it is very useful to combine the scripts with software for viewing of data and calculated spot positions.
+My indexGIXS program is also found in the scilab folder of this repository (../indexGIXS-3B):

 "indexGIXS – software for visualizing and interactive indexing of grazing-incidence scattering data", J. Appl.
 Cryst.
 (2026).
 59, 960–967; https://doi.org/10.1107/S1600576726002608